Mbed-TLS/mbedtls/docs/psa-driver-example-and-guide.md

     python3 scripts/config.py set MBEDTLS_PSA_P256M_DRIVER_ENABLED
     make

 (You need extra steps if you want to disable the built-in implementation of ECC algorithms, which includes more features than p256-m.
-Refer to the documentation of `MBEDTLS_PSA_P256M_DRIVER_ENABLED` for more information.)
+Refer to the documentation of `MBEDTLS_PSA_P256M_DRIVER_ENABLED` and `docs/driver-only-builds.md` for more information.)

 The driver prefix for p256-m is `P256`/`p256`.
 The p256-m driver implements the following entry points: `import_key`, `export_public_key`, `generate_key`, `key_agreement`, `sign_hash`, `verify_hash`.